-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+There were no new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules applicable to the Company.Therefore, the Company has not applied any standards and amendments for the first time in the financial year ended 31 March 2025.

-F) The material accounting policy information used in preparation of the standalone financial statements have been discussed in the respective notes.
+E) The material accounting policy information used in preparation of the financial statements have been discussed in the respective notes.